Gold Coast Convention and Exhibition Centre: Sports

 From the 2007–08 NBL season until the end of the 2011–12 season, the venue was home to the Gold Coast Blaze of the National Basketball League with the capacity to seat 5,269 spectators.
 During Blaze home games, the Centre was referred to as "The Furnace" and gained a reputation for having close games with three of the games during the 2010–11 NBL season going into overtime.
 Along with the Brisbane Convention and Exhibition Centre and the Queensland Firebirds, a Brisbane-based netball team in the Suncorp Super Netball played occasional home games at the venue until 2018.

 In 2007, the Professional Bull Riders (PBR) hosted its first-ever World Cup event at the GCCEC, pitting 5 nations of bull riders against each other in a team format; the event was won by team Brazil.

 The Centre hosted the Netball competition at the 2018 Commonwealth Games which were held on the Gold Coast, as well as hosting the accredited media centre for the event.

+On 22 February 2026, the venue hosted the first ever NBL Ignite Cup Final.
+The game was a sell-out, with 5,000 tickets sold.

 The venue will host volleyball and weightlifting during the 2032 Summer Olympics, and will also be used for powerlifting and sitting volleyball during the 2032 Summer Paralympics.